dresdner353/mpd2chromecast/README.md

 ## How it works
 When you run the script it will first do a discovery of your specified Chromecast (if you specified it by --name) to obtain its IP and port.
 That will take several seconds as it runs the DNS-SD to discover devices.
 You can alternatively start with the --ip and optional --port options for your target chromecast device.

 After determining the IP and port of the target chromecast, the script then runs two threads.
 One thread manages a webserver which is using cherrypy for the engine.
-That webserver serves up a file tree from / and is used to serve up URLs generated from the currently playing file.
+That webserver serves up a file tree from /mnt and is used to serve up URLs generated from the currently playing file.

 The other thread is a continuous loop using a 1 second sleep that works between the Volumio current play state and the Chromecast playback state.

-At the console, the script will start showing the current Volumio JSON state every second.
+When the python script is run at the console, the script will start showing the current Volumio JSON state every second.
 It gets this by calling the RESTful API function http://localhost:3000/api/v1/getstate

 If it detects that something is playing, it will generate a URL for the file (using the uri field of the volumio state) and invoke a cast of that file URL to the specified Chromecast.
 That is where the pychromecast module comes in to drive all interaction with the Chromecast.
 The Chromecast should then call back to us on the webserver port to stream the URL.
 It will return at intervals to pull more data from the file as the playback progresses.